jSchmidt-design/irTactile/README.md

 - Support for multiple audio devices
 - Visualization for up to 16 audio channels
-- Compatibility with all cars that have regular suspension (Prototypes and Formula cars are currently not supported)
+- Compatibility with all cars that have regular suspension (Prototypes and some Formula cars are currently not supported)
 - Pre-configured settings for several cars
 - Automatic generation of default configurations for unsupported cars
 - Demo mode allowing testing of all channels